blackducksoftware/detect-ado/overview.md

 ## Pre-Requisites ##

-Before calling Detect in TFS or Azure DevOps, an active instance of Black Duck is required.
+Before calling Detect in TFS or Azure DevOps, an active instance of Black Duck and/or Polaris is required.

 If you do not have Black Duck, refer to [Azure Marketplace](https://azuremarketplace.microsoft.com/en-us/marketplace/apps/black-duck-software.blackduck_hub_431) for more information.

 Follow the steps to [Deploy on Azure](https://synopsys.atlassian.net/wiki/spaces/PARTNERS/pages/7471182/Installing+Black+Duck+in+Azure+Using+the+Azure+Marketplace) for more information on deploying from the Azure Marketplace.

+If you do not have Coverity on Polaris, contact us at sig-info@synopsys.com

 ## Want to contribute? ##